its21/bdbs/README.md

-# 1 closest neighbour matches between the bdbs and VVV survey
+# 1 closest neighbour matches between the BDBS and VVV surveys
 ra, dec: each individual file contains the (ra, dec) of all the bdbs sources in the tile ra_vvv, dec_vvv: are the coordinates of the closest VVV match
 sep2d_arcsec: is the angular separation in arcseconds